Karoline Rose Sun: Literature

-Director Pascale Henry asked Karoline Rose Sun to write a text for the 2021 edition of Les Intrépides, an event initiated by the SACD.
-The book includes seven texts by seven different authors: Karoline Rose SUN, Marie Nimier, Carole Martinez, Odile Cornuz, Alice Zeniter, Aiko Solovkine and Céline Champinot.
-The texts were read by the authors at the Chartreuse de Villeneuve Les Avignon, and at the Conservatoire du grand Avignon during the Festival d’Avignon 2021, in a production by Pascale Henry and with music by Karoline Rose Sun.
+Director Pascale Henry asked Sun to write a text for the 2021 edition of Les Intrépides, an event initiated by the SACD.
+The book includes texts by Sun and six other authors: Marie Nimier, Carole Martinez, Odile Cornuz, Alice Zeniter, Aiko Solovkine and Céline Champinot.
+The texts were read by the authors at the Chartreuse de Villeneuve Les Avignon, and at the Conservatoire du grand Avignon during the Festival d’Avignon 2021, in a production by Pascale Henry and with music by Sun.
 The book was published by L’avant scène théâtre.

 Collaborations

-Karoline Rose Sun regularly collaborates with the Geneva Camerata Orchestra, conducted by pianist David Greilsammer.
+Sun regularly collaborates with the Geneva Camerata Orchestra, conducted by pianist David Greilsammer.
 In 2018, they played The Metallica Journey, covering Metallica songs arranged for orchestra by Jonathan Kerren.
 In 2020, they shot a live video for a cover of Soundgarden’s Black Hole Sun.

 In December 2021, they performed a tribute to Radiohead in Geneva.
-The video of Creep is released beginning of 2022, featuring Karoline Rose SUN and cellist Ekachai Maskulrat.
+The video of Creep was released in early 2022, featuring SUN and cellist Ekachai Maskulrat.